 Another possible scenario would be the merging of scooter sharing companies.
 The bigger ones might swallow the smaller ones to avoid direct competition.
 Reportedly, Uber is planning to purchase either Bird or Lime, or perhaps even both.

 A sudden influx of free-floating kick scooters on city streets has resulted in hundreds of complaints from communities.
 Cases involve reckless driving and parking as well as safety violations (such as driving without a helmet).
 Some e-scooters have been stolen or vandalized.

 A lack of basic scooter education among riders can taint a company’s public image and may result in a negative reaction from cities.
-Therefore, teaching users of scooter sharing apps how to ride and park is a major concern.
+Therefore, teaching users of a app for scooters how to ride and park is a major concern.

 Scooter companies themselves are looking for ways to incentivize good parking behavior and detect bad parking.
 Bird and Lime require a user to take a picture of the scooter through the app at the end of the ride to ensure it’s parked correctly.
 These companies are also planning to develop software that will detect if scooters are parked improperly, don’t make it to the curb, or are left lying by the road.
 In addition, Lime has said it will impose penalties on those who ride on the sidewalk.